At a crossroads: New York’s status as a global fashion capital

 3

-Brick-and-mortar retail remains a bright spot, but the landscape has changed.
-In the fourth quarter of 2023, the Manhattan retail availability rate (which encompasses 11 prime corridors, including Soho, Fifth Avenue, and Madison Avenue) was at 15 percent, the lowest rate in nine years, following the 2014 low of 10.3 percent, and asking rents continued their upward trend—up 5.4 percent year over year, marking the fifth consecutive quarterly increase, though retail rents are down relative to prepandemic times.11 However, many multibrand specialty stores that cultivated and showcased emerging brands have been shuttered; examples include Barneys New York, Henri Bendel, Opening Ceremony, and Lord & Taylor.
-Industry experts say the disappearance of these stores has made it more difficult for new designers to get traction with buyers and shoppers.
+Retail remains a bright spot, but the landscape has changed.
+In the fourth quarter of 2023, the Manhattan retail availability rate (which encompasses 11 prime corridors, including Soho, Fifth Avenue, and Madison Avenue) was at 15 percent, the lowest rate in nine years, and asking rents continued their growth trend—up 5.4 percent year over year, the fifth consecutive quarterly increase.11 However, many multibrand specialty stores that cultivated and showcased emerging brands have shuttered; examples include Barneys New York, Henri Bendel, Opening Ceremony, and Lord & Taylor.
+Industry experts say the disappearance of such stores has made it more difficult for new designers to get traction with buyers and shoppers.

 New York Fashion Week (NYFW) also has undergone substantial changes in recent years.
-Key American brands have shifted their presentation to fashion weeks overseas to reach more international buyers and press.
-Recently, however, NYFW has shown signs of resurgence, with attendance spiking and designers such as Thom Brown returning to the New York catwalk.
+Key American brands have shifted their presentation to fashion weeks overseas to reach more international buyers and press, and they perceive reductions in citywide engagement.
+Recently, however, NYFW has shown signs of resurgence, including the return of designers such as Thom Browne.

 Potential causes of historical trends

-Five themes that emerged from our research and conversations with industry leaders are described in McKinsey’s 2024 State of Fashion report.12The State of Fashion 2024: Finding pockets of growth as uncertainty reigns, McKinsey, November 29, 2023.
-These may help explain the shifts in the fashion industry in New York:
+Five themes that emerged from our research and conversations with industry leaders may help explain the shifts in the fashion industry in New York:

 1. Rise of e-commerce.
 New York continues to be known as a destination for flagship retail stores, but the increasing adoption of e-commerce has created greater competition for brick-and-mortar retailers.
 To stay ahead in an increasingly digitized landscape, brands are rethinking their store footprints and focusing on experiential, community-building retail in smaller markets away from New York.

 2. Decentralization of influence.
-Technology, especially social media, has shifted the landscape of fashion influencers.
-The new breed of tastemakers can be anyone and anywhere.
-Their impact diminishes the formerly outsized influence of New York City–based magazines and tastemakers.
+Technology, especially social media use, has shifted the landscape of fashion influencers.
+A new breed of tastemakers can be anyone and anywhere.
+Their impact diminishes the former outsize influence of New York City–based magazines and tastemakers.

 3. Industry consolidation.
-The fashion industry, especially in luxury, has undergone heavy consolidation led by European conglomerates.
-About 98 percent of the economic growth in the luxury segment of public fashion companies is controlled by four companies based in Europe: Hermes, Kering, LVMH, and Richemont.13 As a result, independent brands are finding it harder to compete.
+The fashion industry, especially in luxury, has undergone heavy consolidation, led by European conglomerates.
+About 98 percent of the economic growth in the luxury segment of public fashion companies is controlled by just four companies based in Europe: Hermès, LVMH, Kering, and Richemont.12 As a result, independent brands are finding it harder to compete.

 I don’t know who can make this happen, but it’s about funding.
 How do you get support when you’re at the next level?
 You’re known and established.
 You have the proven track record.
 Your clothes are selling.
 What’s next to help you grow?